meker12/commerce-channels.en/help/amazon-channel/active-listings.md

 ![Active Listings](assets/amazon-active-listings.png)

-[!DNL Amazon sales channel] home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.
+Amazon sales channel home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.

 |Column|Description|
 |--- |--- |